teocci/RealtimeBoard/README.md

     }
     ```

-7. Right-click in the editor and choose Fix Imports (Alt-Shift-I; ⌘-Shift-I on Mac).
+7. Right-click in the editor and choose Fix Imports.
 Save your changes.

 ### Create a Coordinates Class